 Organization Transformation (OT) is a new field.
-Early on, OT was a diverse field of practice, clearly defined by an eclectic set of theories, and a similarly diverse set of interventions.
+Early on, it was a diverse field, clearly defined by an eclectic set of theories, and a similarly diverse set of practices and interventions.
 For instance, in 1986 Levy and Merry, in their textbook Organization Transformation: Approaches, Strategies, Theories, identified six different OT theories.
 Kochan and Useem, in Transforming Organizations, described OT as being everything from strategic restructuring to an effort designed to produce "learning organizations."
-Nadler, Shaw, and Walton, in their book Discontinuous Change: Leading Organization Transformations, likewise described OT as a diverse set of theories, suggesting there were at least five different "leverage points" that could create an organizational transformation.
+Nadler, Shaw, and Walton, in their book Discontinuous Change: Leading Organization Transformations, likewise described OT as a diverse set of theories, suggesting there were at least five practical "leverage points" that organizational leaders could use to create an organizational transformation.
 In their book, Levy and Merry summed up the OT field this way; "...there has not been, as yet, any comprehensive publication covering the OT field..."
+Absent a coherent sense of what organization transformations were all about, it was almost impossible to see what effective transformational leadership should be concerned with.

-At TLO we've thought a lot about Levy and Merry's observation.
-In fact, we recently spent six months searching the internet for anything that might qualify as a unified theory of organizational transformation.
-Our search came up empty, but it did convince us that Levy and Merry are still right; there is no one authoritative statement presently available that defines what OT is.
-Nothing exists that unifies the organization transformation field into one cohesive field of practice.
+At TLO we've research all these divergent theories, and we’ve thought a lot about Levy and Merry's observation.
+Most importantly, we recently spent six months searching the internet for anything that might qualify as a unified theory of organizational transformation.
+And/or a coherent description of what transformational leadership should be concerned with.
+This search came up empty.
+But it did convince us that Levy and Merry are still right; three decades later, there still is no one authoritative statement presently available that defines what organization transformation is.
+Nothing exists that offers an integrative sense of how we should united organization transformation and transformational leadership into one cohesive field of practice.

-In this regard, It seems to us here at TLO that if we’re serious about wanting to help senior executives transform their organizations, we have to be able to offer our clients four things:
+In this regard, here at TLO it seems to us that if we’re serious about wanting to help senior executives transform their organizations, then we at least have to be able to offer our clients four things:

-First, a coherent theory of our own that identifies what OT is.
+First, a coherent theory of our own that defines Organization Transformation’s essential purpose;

-Secon, a coherent theory of our own that defines OT’s essential purpose;
+Second, a coherent theory of our own that identifies what Organization Transformation is.

-Third, a statement that defines OT’s essential elements and components; and
+Third, a statement that defines what Organization Transformation’s essential elements and components are; and

-Fourth, a framework that explains OT”s essential dynamics and processes.
+Fourth, a framework that explains Transformational Leadership’s essential dynamics and processes.

-Here at TLO, we’re clear that effective organizational transformation must ultimately alter the organization's bedrock elements.
-To be effective, a transformational effort must revolutionize both those bedrock elements that are inside the organization and those that are outside.
-In short, an organization transformation must accomplish four complex, comprehensive, integrated results:
+Here at TLO, we’re clear that effective transformational leaders must ultimately alter their organization's bedrock elements.
+To be effective, they must revolutionize both those bedrock elements that are inside the organization and those that are outside.
+In short, they must accomplish four complex, comprehensive, integrated results:

 Recast and rebuild the organization's basic structure, and it's fundamental strategic and operational processes.